Biro123/ms-brewery-bom/ms-brewery-bom/README.md

 # MS Brewery Bom

-Bill of Materials for the brewery microservices
+Bill of Materials for the brewery microservices.